nicoryy/To-do-List-React-Native/readme.md

 ### TO-DO App

-## An react native project from InfinitySchool Super Modules
+## An react native project from InfinitySchool Super Modules but with my touch